Ayomichael/web_scrapper/ReadMe.md

 pip install -r requirements.txt

 **UnitTest:**
-you can run unit test to confirm is properly setup (optional) python -m unittest test_app.py
+you can run unit test to confirm the project is properly setup (optional) python -m unittest test_app.py

 **Run the App:**